besn0847/tahoe-app/README.md

 # Tahoe LAFS application with Docker-Compose
 Why doing Tahoe LAFS on Docker ?

-I'm working on a distributed project based on containers and ARM boards.
+I'm working on an embedded distributed computing project based on containers and ARM boards.
 The data sharing was the remaining part not currently handled by the project.
 After looking at multiple distributed filesystems, Tahoe LAFS seems to be the most modular one thanks to its peer-to-peer approach.
 I looked also at Ceph but it creates an internal topology realying on a static IP mapping which makes it hard to use in a dynamic and containerized environment.